SalmanYG/HasalaTech/README.md

 # Welcome to HasalaTech!
 ## Description
-**HasalahTech** is a website that allow its users to create wallets, manage bills, and track spendings, all in one website.
+**HasalaTech** is a website that allow its users to create wallets, manage bills, and track spendings, all in one website.
 This website was created by **KFUPM** students as a **SWE363** course project, so it's not meant to be used in real life *in its current state*.

 This website was created using frameworks and libraries like:
 - **Bootstrap Studio** to create the structure of the website.